Truck Simulator: Euro Truck Simulator 2

 The direct sequel to the Euro Truck Simulator, Euro Truck Simulator 2, was released on 19 October 2012 for Microsoft Windows and in 2013 for Linux.
 Players choose their starting city from various locations in Austria, Belgium, the Czech Republic, France, Germany, Hungary (in the Going East! extension), Italy, Luxembourg, the Netherlands, Poland, Slovakia, Switzerland, and the United Kingdom.

 At first, the player can only take what are known as quick jobs.
-These quick jobs involve the delivery of trailers and goods from one factory (garage) to another (usually involves delivery between different town and states).
+These quick jobs involve the delivery of trailers and goods from one factory (garage) to another (usually involves delivery between different town and countries).
 The quick jobs are offered by logistics and delivery companies in the game and all fuel, servicing, and highway toll fees and costs are paid by the employer (the delivery companies).
 Therefore, when doing quick jobs, no paying of tolls, fuel, and servicing fees are required.
 As the player earns money or takes out bank loans, they can eventually afford to buy themselves a truck, which they can buy from truck dealers and truck showrooms (note that the truck dealers and showrooms must be 'discovered' first).
 With enough money, players can acquire a home garage, and start making more money by delivering cargo using their own truck instead of just being a driver for hire (freight market).
 Money earned in the game can be spent on upgrading or purchasing new trucks, hiring NPC drivers to take on deliveries (relevant employment agency must be 'discovered' first), buying more garages, and expanding the home garage to accommodate more trucks.

 The player gains experience points after each delivery which increases the player's level, and a skill point is awarded after each level-up.
 Skill points can be used to unlock deliveries that require different ADR classes, longer distance deliveries, special cargo loads, fragile cargo loads, urgent deliveries, and eco-driving.
 This progression allows the player to take on better-paying jobs.

 The game features seventy-seven cities in thirteen countries, over twenty types of cargo, and over fifteen fictional European companies.

 The game included two new truck companies, Scania and Renault Trucks, with MAN returning from the original game.
 DAF, Iveco, Mercedes-Benz, and Volvo trucks were not officially licensed and had their names changed to DAV, Ivedo, Majestic, and Valiant, respectively.
 Later updates included the official license for DAF, Iveco, and Volvo, and the official branding for the DAF XF, Volvo FH16, and Iveco Stralis.
 In January 2013, SCS Software announced a downloadable content package called Going East!, expanding the game map into Central Europe.
 The DLC saw the introduction of thirteen new cities across Poland, Slovakia, the Czech Republic, and a new country, Hungary, and was released in September 2013.
 The Mercedes-Benz license was added to the game with version 1.18.1.